SFDO-Tooling/CumulusCI/docs/tasks.rst

     W: 2, 0: No suite documentation (RequireSuiteDocumentation)
     E: 30, 0: No testcase documentation (RequireTestDocumentation)

-To see a list of all configured options, set the 'list' option to True:
+To see a list of all configured rules, set the 'list' option to True:

-    cci task run robot_list -o list True
+    cci task run robot_lint -o list True

 Command Syntax